bmc-compuware-test/codepipeline-deployment-list/CONTRIBUTING.md

 ### Conforming to style guidelines

 This repository uses ESLint to enforce standard JavaScript style guidelines.
 Keep in mind that if your code does not conform to the style guidelines, it will be blocked from merging.
-You can run the linter against your code at any time by running `npm run lint` in the terminal from the ispw-generate folder.
+You can run the linter against your code at any time by running `npm run lint` in the terminal from the code-pipeline-deployment-list folder.

 ### Manually testing changes

 In order to manually test changes, follow these steps

 1. If you do not already have one, set up a new **private** repository in the bmc-compuware GitHub organization.
 This repository should hold mainframe source and will be used to test the action.
-2. In the ispw-generate repository you have checked out locally, make your necessary code changes, then run `npm run build`.
+2. In the code-pipeline-deployment-list repository you have checked out locally, make your necessary code changes, then run `npm run build`.
 This will generate a new `index.js` file in the `dist` directory
-3. Commit all of your action changes (including the generated dist/index.js file) to a branch in the ispw-generate repository
+3. Commit all of your action changes (including the generated dist/index.js file) to a branch in the code-pipeline-deployment-list repository
-4. In your private repository, create a workflow script in the `.github/workflows` folder.
-You can choose to pass in hardcoded values, or create a separate step to handle the sync and use the output from that step (see the examples in the README).
-When referencing the Code Pipeline Generate action, you should use `bmc-compuware/ispw-generate@[your-branch-name]`
+4. In your private repository, create a workflow script in the `.github/workflows` folder.When referencing the Code Pipeline Deployment List action, you should use `bmc-compuware/code-pipeline-deployment-list@[your-branch-name]`
 5. Run your workflow from your private repository.
 If further code changes are required, repeat from Step 2.

 ### Preparing for code review

 A job has been set up in GitHub to ensure that all merged code conforms to the style guidelines and meets the minimum requirements for code coverage.
 The job is run automatically when a pull request is created or updated.
 Before your code is looked at for code review, it is advised to run the pull request checks manually so you are sure there is no chance of your code being blocked by GitHub.
-To run the checks, open a terminal window in the ispw-generate folder and run the following: `npm run check`.
+To run the checks, open a terminal window in the code-pipeline-deployment-list folder and run the following: `npm run check`.
 If the job ends normally, your code meets the requirements.
 If the job ends with an error, you will need to review the changes that should be made before your code can be merged.

 ## Publishing changes